ia97lies/xauxi/README.md

 ### Welcome to xauxi.
-xauxi is a event driven reverse proxy based on Lua.
+xauxi is a event driven reverse proxy.
 The configuration is a Lua script.
-You have full access to the connection/request/response including the possible body data.
-As http is just a plugin written in Lua which is feed by the connections incomming data it is possible to handle any kind of protocol.
+In the configuration you have full access to the connection/request/response including the possible body data.
+It is easy to write own plugins to manipulate request, response and data.
+As http is just a plugin written in Lua it is possible to handle any kind of protocol by writing particular plugins.
+As it is event driven the plugins must keep track of their state while receiving the data.
+Plugins after the http plugin will only get the body data and a request record.
+It is possible to write plugins either in C/C++ or Lua.

 Xau xi is vietnamese and stands for ugly.
 The word itself sounds cute.
 That's xauxi, guly but cute.
 The idea is to solve standard use cases with a simple configuration but also be able to handle realy nasty situations.
 For example handle test clients or monitors different to normal user.
 It would be even possible to inject a configuration by authentication service, for example user specific settings bound to the users role.